muter-mutation-testing/muter/README.md

 **Available Flags**

 ```
 --files-to-mutate           Only mutate a given list of source code files (Supports glob expressions like Sources/**/*.swift)
+-f, --format <format>       The report format for muter: plain, json, html, xcode
+--skip-coverage             Skips the step in which Muter runs your project in order to filter out files without coverage.
+-o, --output <output>       Output file for the report to be saved.
+--skip-update-check         Skips the step in which Muter checks for newer versions.
 ```

 **Available Report Formats**